brinajehart/brinaJEHART/README.md

 ## Brina Jehart

 Hi there!
-I'm Brina from Slovenia, I'm a student at the University of Ljubljana [FRI](https://www.fri.uni-lj.si/en).
+I'm Brina and I'm a student at the University of Ljubljana [FRI](https://www.fri.uni-lj.si/en).
 I enjoy web developing and love creating short films 🎥.
 I was firstly introduced to HTML in 2017 and it's only when I met CSS and JavaScript that i fell in love with web design and development.
 From there I moved on to C# and recently I've been working on my python skills.

 ### Skills and experience
 * Python